moalexey/intersection/README.md

 # Intersection
-Intersection of words in files
+Intersection of words in files.
 Files in UTF-8 are expected.